WOLFALEN/Zone_Control/README.md

 # Zone_Control
 Fivem Zone Control
+author 'WOLF STUDIO DEVELOPMENTS' description 'WOLF STUDIO DEVELOPMENTS ZONE CONTROL'

-The script basically allows you to construct a zone that can start, stop, and shrink.
+The script basically allows you to construct a zone that can start, stop, pause & shrink in a fixed coords.

+**Config FIle**:

++ Set Coords
++ Marker Type
++ Size or Radius
++ Color
++ Shrike Speed

-Commands :
+**Commands** :

-To Start Zone - /startzone
++ To Start Zone - /startzone
-To Stop Zone - /stoptzone
++ To Stop Zone - /stoptzone
++ To Pause Zone - /pausezone
-To Shrink Zone - /shrinktzone
++ To Shrink Zone - /shrinktzone